danielrothschild/danielrothschild.github.io/_pages/33_LearningandAI.md

 <div class="title"> ABOUT </div>

-This class will use recent advances in AI as a foil to examine what we know and what we don't know about human learning.
-Readings will be by cognitive scientists, philosophers, journalists, and LLMs.
+The recent advances in AI are powered by powerful learning algorithms that allow computers to develop powerful abilties through a training regimen.
+AI systems, in other words, learn through experience.
+This module looks at how this machine learning process works and how it compares to the more familiar, but mysterious, human learning.

 <div class="title"> MECHANICS </div>